 Store in the refrigerator in an air tight container for up to 5 days.

 - 25 Vegan Salad Recipes Hearty Enough for a Meal

 - 1 cup water

-- 14 oz can of organic black beans
+- 14 oz black beans (canned) drained and rinsed

 - 1 red pepper diced